Q: Who is required to provide immunization records?

 Q: What services are provided at Health Services?

 A: Health Services provides ambulatory and preventive health services to all registered students.
 Registered Nurses and Physician Assistants assess and treat minor injuries such as cuts, sprains, and burns, and minor illnesses such as respiratory infections, bladder infections, asthma, flu, vomiting/diarrhea, and mononucleosis just to name a few.
 They assist the student in managing wellness and health promotion, and link students to appropriate community resources and health care providers as needed.

 Q: What do I do if I get ill or injured and Health Services is not open?

 A: If students live on campus, and it is an emergency situation dial 2911 for Public Safety assistance.
 If any student needs to be seen by a medical provider after hours click on Wellness Resources and scroll down to Off Campus resources for a complete listing.

 Q: Where can I get my allergy shots while at college?

 A: The preferred option is to continue with your allergist or current physician.
 If you are a distance from home and that option is not feasible then you will need to make arrangements with a local allergist.
 Click on Wellness Resources for direct access to listings of local allergy/immunology doctors in the Rochester area.
 This is their area of expertise and will provide you with optimal care and management of your health care needs.

-Q: What resources are available to me for birth control/Women's Health/Men's Health/STI's?
+Q: What resources are available to me for birth control and sexually transmitted infections?

 Q: What do I do if I feel overwhelmed by responsibilities and stressors with family, work or school?